-A Beginner’s Guide to Seasoning Salts
+A Beginner’s Guide to Salts

 French Fleur de Sel is considered by some to be the best salt in the world.
 Sea salt in France is still harvested in the traditional way, by drying seawater in shallow pools.
 As the water evaporates, crystals form.
 If wind, sun, and temperature conditions are right, bright white crystals will form on the surface.
 This Fleur de Sel, the flower of the salt, must be harvested quickly before it precipitates back into the water.
 This natural sea salt contains no additives or preservatives and has high levels of magnesium and calcium.

 We have to mention the table salt that’s on dinner tables, in salt packets, and pouring out of cardboard canisters you found on the bottom shelf of the grocery store.
 The crystals of table salt are super fine and sometimes include iodine (hence: iodized salt).
 This should not be your everyday salt.

 First of all, iodized salt has a metallic note to it that isn’t very pleasant, no matter how it’s used.
 Second, iodized salt was originally created to supply supplemental iodine; however, with the variety of foods available today, eating a balanced and varied diet should provide most people with the necessary amount of iodine.

 Iodized or not, it’s difficult to actually get a true pinch of table salt because it's so fine that it just filters through your fingers like sand—and everyone knows that trying to season by upending your shaker is just a recipe for loose-lidded, accidental piles of salt disaster.
 If you’re using table salt, you’re also getting more salt per teaspoon (stick with me here).
 When you scoop some table salt, it pack in and fills all of those spaces completely because the granules are so tiny, so it can actually make your dishes taste too salty!